south-lacrosse/www-dev/docs/webmaster-tasks.md

 Media files (mainly images) may still exist after they are removed from any posts and pages.

 To check which images aren't used any more run `wp semla-media-images`, for the full options run `wp help semla-media unused-images`.
-If you are 100% ure that it's OK to delete the unused files you can delete those file with `wp post delete $(wp semla-media unused-images --format=ids)`, possibly with the `--force` flag.
+If you are 100% ure that it's OK to delete the unused files you can delete those file with `wp post delete $(wp semla-media unused-images --format=ids) --force`.

 You should also run `wp semla-media attachments` to validate attachments and their metadata against the filesystem.
 You can run this with the `--delete` flag (again, **be careful**) to delete media files from the filesystem which WordPress doesn't know about.